 Vacuums: There are a variety of automatic cleaners that are attached to a long hose and operate with suction from the pump.
 When the pump is running and the vacuum is hooked up, it crawls along the bottom and the sides of the pool vaccuuming up debris that sank.
 The leaves and debris are sucked up the long hose toward the pump and captured in the filter basket.
 To maintain water flow and pump sunction, the basket needs to be emptied frequently.
 These systems only work when you are spending money to run the pump, meaning that no debris are captured in the off hours.

 Thinking that it’s time for you to ditch the net and high energy bills for good?
-The Solar-Breeze NX2 operates all day to keep your pool healthy and swim-ready.
+Ariel by Solar-Breeze operates all day to keep your pool healthy and swim-ready.
 Stop worrying about your favorite backyard bushes making a mess – add a pool robot to your toolkit today.